Wednesday 5th & Thursday 6th December 2018

-Avoid costly mistakes by staying on top of the complex changes relating to standards, FRAND licensing, and the future of SEP in 5G & the IoT
+Avoid costly mistakes by staying on top of changes to standards, FRAND licensing, competition, litigation, and the future of SEP in the IoT

-Discover the latest on SEP, FRAND, and the future of patents from leading in-house authorities, top external counsel, IP management experts, and renowned judges
+Discover the latest on AI, Open Source, and the future of patents from leading in-house authorities, top external counsel, IP management experts, and renowned judges

-Just some of the unmissable sessions at this year's Standards, Patents & Competition: Law and Litigation:
+Just some of the unmissable sessions at this year's Standards & Patents conference:

 IoT Licensing Issues Every Tech-Enabled Company Faces